soustab10/React-ToDo/README.md

 Judging would be done on the basis of your implementation and authenticity.

 ## Deadline
 You'll have a week to complete this task.
-Hence, the deadline of this task is **26th June, 2022** i.e. till the end of this month.
+Hence, the deadline of this task is **26th June, 2022**.

 ## Submission
 * Follow the instructions to setup this project.